rafaelsntn/keywords-common-crawl-spark/README.md

-# Keyphrases extraction from Common Crawl dataset
+# Keywords extraction from Common Crawl dataset

-This project provides a PySpark code that extracts keyphrases of n words that represents a web page main content, and counts the occurence of each one.
+This project provides a PySpark code that extracts keywords and keyphrases of n words that represents a web page main content, and counts the occurence of each one.

 ## Running locally
 ### Install the project and packages: